Was Game of Thrones' Crazy, Bloody Showdown ... Underwhelming?

 Apart from its central massacre, this episode continued what seemed like a season-long experiment in alternating between hitting the gas and hitting the brakes.
-Episode Five ("Kissed by Fire") put the pedal to the metal, with excellent results, and then Episode Six ("The Climb") slammed on the brakes, to comparably satisfying effect.
-Episodes Seven and Eight continued the relatively leisurely pace with mixed success, and now suddenly we're flooring it again—in the very episode one might have expected to devote itself primarily to one crucial, horrific storyline.
+Episode 5 (“Kissed by Fire”) put the pedal to the metal, with excellent results, and then Episode Six (“The Climb”) slammed on the brakes, to comparably satisfying effect.
+Episodes 7 and 8 continued the relatively leisurely pace with mixed success, and now suddenly we're flooring it again—in the very episode one might have expected to devote itself primarily to one crucial, horrific storyline.

 Tonight featured perhaps the best use of Arya we've seen in a while, with the prophetic, so-close-and-yet-so-far motif handled elegantly.
 Also, fleeting as it was, it was nice to see Sam get another not-merely-a-fat-fool scene with Gilly (“You know all that from looking at marks on a page?
 You're like a wizard.”)
 We also had the sack of Yunkai and any number of perhaps-we-should-hit-the-sack glances between the phonetically compatible Daenerys and Daario Naharis.
 And we had one of the few near-random encounters of characters following different storylines when Bran, Osha, Hodor, Jojen, Meera, and Rickon passed with warg-radius of Jon, Ygritte, Tormund, and Orell.
 This subplot alone featured the revelation of Bran's superpower, Rickon's first (and perhaps only) Big Scene, and a significant bump in the road for the Jon-Ygritte relationship.
 Perhaps it's because Rose Leslie is so terrific and Kit Harington is so not, but I'm going to take her side in this, and pretty much any other, romantic dispute.
 I'm just sorry that she didn't give him the going-away present that she did in the books: an arrow in the calf.